 Master of Applied Science in Spatial Analysis for Public Health

 The Master of Applied Science in Spatial Analysis for Public Health is a fully online degree program offered by the Johns Hopkins Bloomberg School of Public Health.
-It prepares students to effectively collect, map and interpret geographic information to test and refine hypotheses to answer a set of questions within the public health sector.
+The curriculum prepares students to effectively collect, map and interpret geographic information to test and refine hypotheses to answer a set of questions within the public health sector.
+View the curriculum.

 Advantages of this fully online graduate program:

 - Led by renowned experts who are shaping the field through research and application

 - Online delivery gives flexibility and accessibility to students around the world

 Location information, now routinely collected with health data and also obtainable from advancing technologies, is providing a gateway for researchers and practitioners to incorporate the power of geography into public health.
 Maps have become a powerful and popular mechanism for public health research and practice, not only for conveying information and synthesizing data from multiple sources, but for leading to new and novel directions for analyzing and interpreting public health data.

 What is Spatial Analysis and how is it different than GIS?

 There are many definitions of spatial analysis; broadly, it is any use or interpretation of geographic information.
 Geographic Information Systems (GIS) is a component of spatial analysis, but it is more primarily focused on the mapping software as a tool for integrating, manipulating, and displaying spatial data.
 This program in Spatial Analysis covers a more encompassing set of skills, introducing and reinforcing the spatial science paradigm – a unifying comprehensive approach that includes components of spatial data, Geographic Information Systems and spatial statistics.

 |Spatial Data||Keeping pace with advancing technologies to obtain, collect and create spatial information relevant to a specific application|